theresaabl/pp-seminars/README.md

 ### Local VS Deployment

-There are no notable differences between the local version in Gitpod and the live deployment site on GitHub Pages.
+There are no known differences between the local version in Gitpod and the live deployment site on GitHub Pages.

 ## Credits